-COVID-19: First Responders Help Melbourne’s Homeless
+COVID-19: Help for Melbourne’s Homeless

 Launch Housing is on the front line as first responders during the coronavirus outbreak.
 Our mobile outreach teams, crisis centres and other services remain open and are helping people experiencing homelessness and rough sleeping in Melbourne.